Sagisak/GCC-Cross-Compiler-Creation/README.md

 Some help understanding of terminologies are by searching the internet or asking high-tech AI, like chatGPT, for extra explanation of the creation.

+The goal of this is to make a GCC cross compiler that is portable and only need to be setup just by file script only.

 ## Setup

 To set up the environment for using the cross-compiler, run the following command: